Tok-ra/dvz_wmac/readme.md

 # DVZ WMA-C FY2018

 ## Target
-1) Remapping material types and parameters used in PNNL-24740 to a finer model, this finer model is developed by Intera with more details in shape of geologic units.
+1) Remapp material types and parameters used in PNNL-24740 to a finer model, this finer model is developed by Intera with more details in shape of geologic units.
 2) Rerun the simulation and compare results from 4 models (EHM, two facies based, and one water content based model)

 ## Need to
-1) Generate/compare new source regions for the refined grid
+1) Generate/compare new source regions/boundaries for the refined grid
 2) Replace the zonation files in the EHM model with intera one
 3) Regenerate zonation files for facies case
 4) with 3) results, generate zonation files for water content model.